 DefinitionThe adolescent birth rate is reported as the number of live births per 1,000 adolescent females.

-NumeratorThe number of live births to adolescent mothers (multiplied by 1,000).
+NumeratorThe number of live births to adolescent mothers.

 DenominatorThe number of adolescent females in the population.

 Data Interpretation IssuesThe adolescent birth rate does not include abortions or miscarriages, and is an underestimate of the adolescent pregnancy rate.